 This new version isn’t perfect.
 Ezra Miller and Jesse Eisenberg still feel miscast—though the latter has almost no screen time.
 And the finale’s murky visual effects fail to evoke an appropriate sense of awe.

-But I enjoyed this labor of love more than I expected.
+But I enjoyed this passion project more than I expected.
 If nothing else, it’s the best Green Lantern movie we’ve gotten to date.